Mathuv/guides-django/README.md

 ### Motivation

-When I started building a template that worked for me, I started by looking at what [others were doing in the django community](https://www.djangopackages.com/grids/g/project-templates/).
+When I started building a template that worked for me, I started by looking at what <a href="https://www.djangopackages.com/grids/g/project-templates/" target="_blank">others were doing in the django community</a>.
 My main area of interest was the decision making process that went into them.
 So I started to build templates and as I was making them I made some notes.

 I created this repository to illustrate the process that goes into creating a Django template.
 I hope that it can be used as a learning tool.